SystemsApproach/security/firewall.rst

 Firewalls are often placed inside a larger category of *security appliances*—devices placed at some strategic point in the network to perform a security function.
-Such appliances generally watch for and respond to unwanted traffic, where the first challenge is how to distinguish between good and bad traffic.
+Such appliances generally watch for and respond to unwanted traffic, where the main challenge is how to distinguish between good and bad traffic.
 This section looks at two examples.

-9.4.1 Intrusion Detection
+9.4.1 Intrusion Detection and Prevention
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A common example of security appliances includes the use *intrusion
+A common example of a security appliance is an *intrusion detection
-detection systems* (IDS) or *intrusion prevention systems* (IPS).
+system* (IDS), or its sibling *intrusion prevention system* (IPS).
-These systems look for anomalous activity, such as an unusually large
+These systems look for anomalous activity, such as an unusually
-amount of traffic targeting a given host or port number (e.g., to probe
+large amount of traffic targeting a particular port number, which
-for a vulnerability), and generate alarms for network managers or
+often signals a malicious attempt to probe for a vulnerability.
+When
+identified, the appliance either generates an alarm for network
-perhaps even take direct action to limit the damage.
+managers, or in some cases, is able to take immediate action to limit
+the damage.

 A good example of an IPS is Snort, an open source project first
 published in 1999, having started life as an IDS, and now owned by